Parkland Walk: Spriggan sculpture and Stephen King

-Along the walk just before the disused platforms at Crouch End, a man-sized green spriggan sculpture by Marilyn Collins has been placed in one of the alcoves of the wall at the footbridge before the former Crouch End station.
+Along the walk, just before the disused platforms at Crouch End, a man-sized green spriggan sculpture by Marilyn Collins has been placed in one of the alcoves of the wall at the footbridge, before the former Crouch End station.

-According to a local urban legend, a ghostly 'goat-man' haunted the walk in the 1970s and 1980s.
-Local children playing out in the evenings would 'dare' each other to walk the Parkland Walk from the Crouch End Hill bridge to the Crouch Hill bridge in the darkness.
+According to a local urban legend, a ghostly goat-man haunted the walk in the 1970s and 80s.
+Local children playing out in the evenings would "dare" each other to walk the route from the Crouch End Hill bridge to the Crouch Hill bridge in the darkness.
 It has been suggested that the sculpture, and the Parkland Walk generally, provided the inspiration for Stephen King's short story "Crouch End".
 However, as the story was first published in 1980 and the sculpture not erected until 1993, there can be no connection between the Spriggan and the story.
 It is possible that the walk may have inspired King, as he stayed with friend and Crouch End resident Peter Straub during the 1970s.
 No definite link between the Parkland Walk and the story has ever been proven.

 Graffiti

-London newspaper Ham & High reports that "Parkland Walk has a long history as a 'spot' where well known graffiti artists decorate tunnels", seen as a positive by some local residents and the Friends of Parkland Walk.
+London newspaper Ham & High reported that the Parkland Walk has "a long history as a 'spot' where well known graffiti artists decorate tunnels", seen as a positive by some local residents and the Friends of Parkland Walk.

 Chewing gum art trail

-In 2020, artist Ben Wilson was invited to produce a series of miniature artworks on blobs of chewing gum along the Walk.
-Council funding was initially mooted for the project, but when this fell through Wilson went ahead anyway.
+In 2020, artist Ben Wilson was invited to produce a series of miniature artworks on blobs of chewing gum along the trail.
+Council funding was initially mooted for the project but, when this fell through, Wilson went ahead anyway.
 Subjects depicted on the works include a rescue dog, a jogger and a ghost station from the Walk's original railway.